 Moving is complicated and stressful.
 With so many things going on, it’s easy to overlook two important things: changing your address and changing your utilities.

 First, make sure that you call the power company, gas company (if applicable) and your water provider to connect your utilities.
-Once you have these main utilities up and running, you can worry about setting up Internet, phone, cable and other important services.
+Once you have these main utilities up and running, you can worry about setting up the Internet, phone, cable and other important services.

 Ideally, you should change your address before moving day.
 You can change your address through the post office online.
 If you forget to change your address, your mail will continue to be delivered to your old address.